Adult ADHD Risks and When to Consider Getting Treatment

 Adult ADHD suffers have difficulty holding down a job and maintaining meaningful relationships, two major life areas that can greatly impact one’s quality of life.
 Without needed treatment help, a person may well continue to experience ongoing decline in his or her overall functional capacity, both mentally and emotionally.

-If you or someone you know struggles with adult ADHD and have questions about its effects or are considering getting treatment help, please feel free to call our toll-free helpline at to speak with one of our phone counselors.
+If you or someone you know struggles with adult ADHD and have questions about its effects or are considering getting treatment help, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our phone counselors.